athindran/athindran.github.io/index.md

 ## Outside Work

-Back in my undergraduate days, I was enthu about tennis and represented the institute at the inter-IIT sports meet and the inter-collegiate sports fest.
+Back in my undergraduate days, I played quite a bit of tennis as a serious extra-curricular and represented the institute at the inter-IIT sports meet and the inter-collegiate sports fest.
 I was also part of the gold medal winning team of Tapti hostel in Schroeter 2012.
 I was also into app development in my undergraduate days.
 I helped build Android apps for the institute technical and cultural festivals, Shaastra and Saarang.

 ## Contact